hodacthuan/nodejs-grpc/README.md

 -------
 **What is gRPC**
 -------
-A general RPC (Remote Procedure Call) framework over HTTP/2, initially developed at Google. gRPC is a language-neutral and platform-neutral framework that allows users to write applications where independent services can work with each other as if they were native.
+A general gRPC (Remote Procedure Call) framework over HTTP/2, initially developed at Google. gRPC is a language-neutral and platform-neutral framework that allows users to write applications where independent services can work with each other as if they were native.
 It uses Protocol Buffers as the interface description language.

 **Why we should use GRPC instead of Restfull API as a microservices communication?**
 -------